dlight-js/dlight/README.md

 # 🧬 DLight.js

-DLight.js is a coooooool web framework!
+Your modern web framework ~

 * ⚡️ Performant
-  * Dlight optimizes codes in compiling stage and directly manipulates DOM.
-Dlight is even faster than vanilla JavaScript code(because sometimes you may not know how to write a fully optimized one).
+  * Dlight enhances code performance at compile time by directly manipulating the DOM, which makes the execution speed of the code as close to vanilla JavaScript as possible, even with limited optimization knowledge.
+* Light
+  * DLight is only 12KB.
 * 🚲 Simple
-  * No more complex hooks towards reactivity, only use @State, and dep-chain will help you do the rest.
+  * No more complex hooks towards reactivity.
+Just use @State, and dep-chain will help you do the rest.
   * Dlight provides context managing power by default.
 * 🍼 Friendly
   * Support jsx and jsd(our new domain syntax) to help you write everything in js.